There are many things to learn about and explore in Alabama State Parks, and our interpretive programs are here to help you dive right in!

-You will find plenty of things to learn about and explore in Alabama State Parks!
-The interpretive programs in the parks seek to extend knowledge of the state's natural environment to our many partners.
 From the lower Appalachian Mountains to the Gulf coast, Alabama is home to the fourth largest number of plant and animal species in the United States.
-The geologic variety, widespread water resources, and suitable climate of the state all play a part in this biodiversity, and we encourage you to experience it firsthand in Alabama State Parks.
+The geologic variety, widespread water resources, and suitable climate of the state all play a part in this biodiversity.
+You simply have to experience it firsthand in Alabama State Parks!

-Many state parks have Naturalists, also known as Educational Interpreters, in the park to share information about Alabama's natural history and cultural heritage.
-Their programs vary by park and include experiential hands-on field trips, unique educational programs in the parks, summer camps, outreach programs, and much more.
+Our park Educational Interpreters are in the park to share information about Alabama's natural history and cultural heritage.
+Their programs vary by park and include experiential hands-on field trips, unique educational programs in the parks, summer camps, and outreach programs.

 Cathedral Caverns State Park

-Make plans to go on a Cathedral Caverns cave tour where you can hear tales of Mystery River slowly carving at the heart of Gunter Mountain and creating formation rooms like no where else in the Earth.
+Make plans to go on a Cathedral Caverns cave tour where you can hear tales of Mystery River slowly carving at the heart of Gunter Mountain and creating formation rooms like nowhere else on Earth.
 Contact the Park Office at (256) 728-8193 for cave tour and field trip questions.

 Cheaha State Park